 (

-d. - Functions can't have local variables; assigning to local variables instead sets global variables.
+"foo" | getline) actually reads more lines from the first invocation of the process, until explicitlyclose()d. - Functions can't have local variables; assigning to local variables instead sets global variables.
 They need to be specified as parameters of the function and ignored by the caller to be local.

 - Iterating over arrays with

-has a random iteration order; use an index loop to be stable. - Splitting function calls over multiple lines requires
+for-inhas a random iteration order; use an index loop to be stable. - Splitting function calls over multiple lines requires

-terminators at some places but not others.
+\terminators at some places but not others.

 Regardless, it is a godsend to be able to do string processing and